 - Some always need things to be done exactly their way, and get very upset if someone does something 'wrong' such as putting things in the 'wrong' place.

-Many people who have Asperger syndrome belong to groups with others who also have it and they are able to understand and support each other.
+Many people who have ASD belong to groups with others who also have it and they are able to understand and support each other.

 How you can help

-If someone in your family or in your class at school has Asperger Syndrome then you can help by:
+If someone in your family or in your class at school has ASD then you can help by:

 - being friendly

-- helping him when he has trouble understanding
+- helping them when they have trouble understanding

-- including him in your group, but not being upset if he doesn't want to join in
+- including them in your group, but not being upset if they don't want to join in

-- not bullying him or setting him up
+- not bullying them or setting them up

-- standing up for him if others are being unkind
+- standing up for them if others are being unkind

-- helping him to understand the rules by being firm and saying things like, "It's my turn now, then it will be yours."
+- helping them to understand the rules by being firm and saying things like, "It's my turn now, then it will be yours."

-- understanding that unfamiliar things and unfamiliar noises can be upsetting for him
+- understanding that unfamiliar things and unfamiliar noises can be upsetting for them

-- helping him to practise skills like talking to the class
+- helping them to practise skills like talking to the class

-- letting him know that you like him
+- letting them know that you like them

 - ignoring 'bad' behaviour

-- understanding that he is not trying to be difficult, but also helping him to learn that he must be kind to other people.
+- understanding that they are not trying to be difficult, but also helping them to learn that they must be kind to other people.

 What kids say

-- "My friend has AS.
+- "My friend has ASD.
 Sometimes he wants to be alone or wants to talk all the time about fish, so I just leave him and play with someone else.
 I understand."

 - "Some people are mean and like to tease kids who are different.
 In our class if you are mean to someone you have to write an apology to that person and say sorry in front of the class.
 Sometimes kids are mean out on the oval and some teachers don't notice."